Last chance to apply for this year's scheme

-The Warm Home Discount Scheme 2015-16 is now open.
+The Warm Home Discount Scheme 2015-16 is now open but will be closing soon - please note applying does not guarantee you will receive the discount as this is a first come first served scheme.
 Before applying for the scheme please check your eligibility below.

 What is the Warm Home Discount scheme?